The Hunger Games: Catching Fire: Marketing

 On November 16, 2012, the first teaser trailer was released with The Twilight Saga: Breaking Dawn – Part 2 and revealed the official logo and tagline for the film.
 Lionsgate announced a sweepstakes competition where 12 fans would have their name listed in the film's credits.
 On January 11, 2013, Entertainment Weekly released a 2013 Preview edition of their magazine, with the first look of Lawrence as Katniss and Claflin as Finnick on the cover as well as several stills showcasing scenes from the film.
 On February 22, both Hitfix and the official Facebook page debuted two viral posters of the Victory Tour featuring Jennifer Lawrence (Katniss) and Josh Hutcherson (Peeta).

 On January 28, 2013, CapitolCouture.PN, a promotional site for the film's fashion and culture, opened and could only be unlocked with a passcode.
 Once in, a picture of a blue chair appeared and told readers to check back on March 4.
 On March 4, 2013, the site began to release portraits of the various characters.

 Alongside the announcement of the teaser trailer premiering at the 2013 MTV Movie Awards, Lionsgate revealed a new website called TheHungerGamesExplorer.
 On April 10, the website was updated and fans had to tweet using the hashtag #HungerGamesExplorer to unlock new stills from the movie.
 A still could be unlocked every day leading up to April 14, 2013, the teaser trailer's release date.

 The teaser trailer thus debuted at the 2013 MTV Movie Awards on April 14, presented by Liam Hemsworth, and the trailer was posted on TheHungerGamesExplorer and YouTube after the ceremony.
 "Beyond Fire" by T.T.L. was played as the trailer music.

-An exclusive new trailer debuted at the San Diego Comic-Con International on July 20, 2013, also being released online on that day.
+An exclusive new trailer debuted at San Diego Comic-Con on July 20, 2013, also being released online on that day.
 Walmart released the first TV spot on their Facebook page on October 14, featuring Coldplay's song, "Atlas".

-On October 27, 2013, during the fifth inning of game 4 of the 2013 World Series, the final trailer was released.
+On October 27, 2013, during the fifth inning of Game 4 of the 2013 World Series, the final trailer was released.
 Three days later, on October 30, 2013, a new IMAX poster for the film debuted.